Saatva/hiring-test/README.md

 3. The application you create should be responsive though we have provided the desktop image for the desktop experience.
 You are responsible for deciding how the application will scale to a mobile experince.
 This is your opportunity to be creative.

-4. Use 'Questrial' for all headers and 'Pragati Narrow' for body copy.
+4. Use fonts 'Questrial' for all headers and 'Pragati Narrow' for body copy.
 These can be found on google fonts website.

 Bonus Points:
 1. Add animation where you see fit
 2. Use font icons for social sharing images and soccer ball
+3. Add some unit tests

+#### Submission

+Please submit a public GITHUB repo url or a bundled file of your work to devhiring@saatvamattress.com.
+Please submit a README.md file with your project with instructiosn on how to get your project up and running and any other miscellaneous item we would need to run.